blooop/pinocchio-rerun/README.md

 ### Using Pixi (recommended)

 This project ships a `pixi.toml` for fully reproducible, isolated builds via [pixi](https://github.com/prefix-dev/pixi/).
-All examples/tests execute inside the Pixi environment; no PYTHONPATH tweaks required.
+All examples/tests execute inside the Pixi environment;

 1. Install pixi (see official docs) or via shell script:
 	```bash
 	curl -fsSL https://pixi.sh/install.sh | bash
 	# then restart your shell so that `pixi` is on PATH
 	```
-2. Create the environment and build:
+2. Configure & build (configure is cached automatically – reruns are no-ops unless CMakeCache.txt is missing):
 	```bash
 	pixi run build
 	```